The Heroin Epidemic

 • An increased risk of attempting suicide

-• Withdrawal symptoms including depression and other mental conditions
+• Withdrawal symptoms including depression and other mental health conditions

 • Potential death by overdose